QuentinRa/blog.quentinra.dev/special/web/parts/db-ak.md

 [Go back](..)

-An artificial key is
-an attribute that is supposed to be unique and increase each time you add a row/record.
-In ``postgre``, it's called sequences.
+An artificial key is an attribute that is supposed to be unique and increase each time you add a row/record.
+In Postgres, it's called sequences.
 The **type of the attribute is SERIAL**.

 ```sql
 -- start with 1 and will increment by 1 ...